Hyperbaric Oxygen Therapy

 - Creates vasoconstriction, thus reducing tissue edema

-Hyperbaric oxygen therapy is beneficial for diabetic patients with difficult non-healing ulcers, as well as those with arterial ulcers and other types of wounds that fail to respond to conservative therapy.
+Hyperbaric oxygen therapy is beneficial for diabetic patients with difficult non-healing ulcers, those with arterial ulcers, as well as other types of wounds and conditions that fail to respond to conservative therapy.

 Medicare-approved conditions treated with hyperbaric oxygen therapy include: